ryandils/bored-together/README.md

 # B(ored) Together

-bored-together, or B(ored) Together is an app that allows random people in the same location to connect over similar interests.
+B(ored) Together is an iOS application that allows random people in the same location to connect over similar interests in a safe and friendly way.

 ## Getting Started